Nerve Damage Injury Lawyer in Houston

 In cases where nerve compression is identified, surgical intervention may be necessary to relieve pressure and restore function.

-Here are a few examples of injuries that can relate to nerve damage:
+Here are a few examples of injuries that can be related to nerve damage:

 Fractures or Broken Bones- A fracture or a broken bone can cause nerve problems when they compress or sever nearby nerves.